SWAT-engineering/dan-design/c-struct-style/c-struct-based.md

 int square(int x) = x * x
 ```

-Having added this definition, we can now reuse this behavior when defininf a type:
+Having added this definition, we can now reuse this behavior when defining a type:

 ```
 struct Foo{